harish-garg/harish/source/_posts/OpenAI-GPT-3-Guide-Founder-Interview-Oras-Al-Kubaisi.md

 ## Is building an AI-enabled product any different than building without AI?
 What are the pitfalls to avoid while building with OpenAI?
 Few things:
 * The latency!
-We are used to faster products by now and having to wait several minutes to get a response is not something the user is comfortable with.
+We are used to faster products by now and having to wait several seconds to get a response is not something the user is comfortable with.
 Add to that handling errors from the OpenAI side and monitoring the service is responding.
 * The cost.
 You are going to pay per request and depending on which engine you go for and the prompt length, this could become costly in no time.

 ## What kind of learning resources(books, podcasts, etc) you would recommend to the founders looking to build AI-enabled products?